Pyosch/vpplib/README.md

 ## Virtual power plant
 The second superordinate element is the VirtualPowerPlant object.
 This represents a combination of different components.
 Individual components can be added and removed for the simulation.
 By this encapsulation of the individual components, different topologies of the virtual power plant can be simulated.
 ## Operator
-The last element to be named is the Operator object.
-This object receives a reference to a VirtualPowerPlant object and controls this according to the stored logic.
+The Operator object receives a reference to a VirtualPowerPlant object and controls this according to the implemented logic.
 This element can also be used as a basis to achieve different goals.
 By deriving this class one Operator can, for example, aim to maximize the share of renewable energies.
 Another Operator could maximize the monetary profit.
 ## Environment
 The Environment class is an encapsulation of every environmental impact on the system.
-In addition to basic weather data, it is also possible to store regulatory framework conditions for the operation of a virtual power plant.
+In addition to basic weather and time related data, it is also possible to store regulatory framework conditions for the operation of a virtual power plant.
 The Environment can be passed to any Component in the constructor.
 Depending on the component, individual data is accessed.
 ## UserProfile
 The UserProfile class is similar to the Environment class.
 However, this contains information on the respective usage of different types of users.
 For example, it can be stored how many kilometers per day an electric vehicle covers.
 This information is used, for example, in the model of the electric vehicle to calculate the state of charge at arrival in the evening.
 Further parameters which describe the user behavior can also be stored.

+# Components of the VPPlib
+The following chapter will give an insight on the